Bran-hoff/Climate-Crisis-Position/README.md

 **@dr_cband example of a GeoHealth Policy from the perspective of an community:**
 [In progress]

+"The only way to learn, is to live."

+- The Midnight Library, Matt Haig.

 **Christina's example of a GeoHealth Policy from the perspective of an global community:**
 The value of each human life is immeaureable and irreplaceable.
 However, we can identify the general level of public investment in a typical academic pathway over a generic 15 years from a funded five years in a PhD program  ($50K average salary), five years as an early career researcher ($75K average salary), and five years as an assistant professor approaching tenure review ($150K average salary).
 With 50% overhead of a typical US institution, $2.75 million tax-payer dollars and 15 years of a professional life will have been invested in only one portion of the costs to educate a geoscience expert.
 Thanks to a thorough peer review culture, to approach the accomplishment of being in a position to consider applying for tenure, the expertise is generally considered at the peak of global respect, and if a federally funded research, their work is documented as so valuable that it is in the national interest to continue and pursue new ideas.
 The global peer research community will have identified their contributions as a critical area of ongoing and future research.
 How much of this investment in a typical 15 years of professional academic investment is reinvested by the typical US based researcher and their US based institution on auto insurance, health insurance and health care?
 How does this compare to the fraction spent on preventative mental health and self-care?
 What fraction of the 15 years was spent on preventative mental health and self-care? [ numbers TBD ]

 # Climate Change Position Statement & Learning Resources

+"The only way to learn, is to live."

+- The Midnight Library, Matt Haig.

 From April 29, 2019 to December 31, 2021, we will be compiling comments on the current AGU Climate Change Position Statement based on the article "A GeoHealth Response to a Geoscience Community Climate Change Position Statement" (Rehr et al., GeoHealth, 2020; submitted) and the GeoHealth Section Comments ([link to 2019.10.12 GeoHealth Comments Integrated in AGU Position Statement](https://github.com/waterhackweek/Climate-Change-Position/blob/master/AGU2019ClimateChangePositionStatement_GeoHealthComments_20191010.pdf).
 This is a review version for additional commenting on GeoHealth Section edits Submitted by Aubrey Miller (President) and Claire Horwell (President-Elect) on behalf of the GeoHealth Section Leadership (October 11, 2019).
 AGU commenting period ends 2019.10.13.

 ## How to Contribute Comments and Learning Resources